 To remove unused disk space from the table, you can run the command VACUUM FULL on the table.
 Due to table lock requirements, VACUUM FULL might not be possible until a maintenance period.

 As a temporary workaround, run ANALYZE to compute column statistics and then run VACUUM on the table to generate an accurate row count.
 This example runs ANALYZE and then VACUUM on the cust_info table.

 ANALYZE cust_info; VACUUM cust_info;

-If you intend to run queries on partitioned tables with GPORCA enabled (the default), you must collect statistics on the partitioned table root partition with the ANALYZE command.
+Important: If you intend to execute queries on partitioned tables with GPORCA enabled (the default), you must collect statistics on the partitioned table root partition with the ANALYZE command.
 For information about GPORCA, see Overview of GPORCA.

 For B-tree indexes, a freshly-constructed index is slightly faster to access than one that has been updated many times because logically adjacent pages are usually also physically adjacent in a newly built index.
 Reindexing older indexes periodically can improve access speed.
 If all but a few index keys on a page have been deleted, there will be wasted space on the index page.
 A reindex will reclaim that wasted space.
 In Greenplum Database it is often faster to drop an index (

 CREATE INDEX) than it is to use the